MicrosoftDocs/WSL/commandline/WSL/faq.md

   * Support case sensitivity
 2. Files in mounted drives are controlled by Windows and have the following behaviors:
   * Do not support case sensitivity
-  * Do not support the creation of symlinks
-  * All permissions are set to 777 (full permissions of the user who launched the bash session)
+  * All permissions are set to best reflect the Windows permissions
-3. It is not possible to create a symlink between the two filesystems

 ### Why are there so many errors when I run apt-get upgrade?
 Some packages use features that we haven't implemented yet. `udev`, for example, isn't supported yet and causes several `apt-get upgrade` errors.